rogersaloo/mlops-k8s-offline/README.md

 # mlops-k8s-offline
-# Offline Kubernetes for MLOPS
+The repo describes the installation of kubernates with kubeadm and set up a local cluster that is disrtibuted among multiple woker and control nodes.

-In normal situation deployments of AI models including LLMs are done in dockerized enviroments.
-However, with the need to scale and manage these resources we use kubernetes.
-Kubernetes in a container orchestration tool.
+In normal development situation deployments of AI models including LLMs are done in docker environments.
+However, with the need to scale and manage these resources we use Kubernetes which is a container orchestration tool.

-I have recently been working on OSS LLMs, custom trained LLMs and deployment of these LLMs and other AI models on premise due to the private nature of data.
+I have recently been working on deployments of OSS LLMs/VLMs, custom trained LLMs and inference frameworks at scale.
+In most of the use case the deployment of these AI models have been on premise due to the private nature of usage.
+To achieve this, I have deployed Kubernetes(k8s) clusters totally offline

 The deployments have been made at scale on use by multiple concurrent users and to enable GPU compute efficiency.
-To be able to achieve this, i have deployed kubernetes (k8s) clusters totally offline.
-The servers( which are DGX stations H100 and H200) are not connected to the internet and are accessible on local offline environment.
+The servers( which are normally DGX stations H100 and H200) are not connected to the internet and are accessible on local networks.

 I am aware that there are several materials setting up k8s cluster.
-But this series will focus on the offline setup of the cluster and running LLMs.
+But this series will focus on the offline setup of k8s cluster and running AI models ar scale. including LLMs/VLMs/Databases(vector dbs)/Diffusion models/OCR models/.

 ## Requirements

-This series is based of deployment on
+This articles assume deployment on enviroments with the following specifications.

-- ubuntu 22.04
+- Ubuntu 22.04
-- k8s 1.30.6
+- Kubernetes 1.30.6
-- cuda drivers
+- Pre installed cuda drivers/cudnn.
-- Assumption that there is nothing installed in the server.
+- Docker has not been installed on the server.

 # Part1: Resources